redhat-cip/software-factory/docs/deepdive.rst

 The system configuration
 ------------------------

-The sfconfig.sh script drives the system configuration.
+The sfconfig.py script drives the system configuration.
 This script does the following actions:

 * Generates secrets such as ssh keys and tls certificats,
 * Run sf-update-hiera-config.py to ensure hieras are up-to-date, this script